National Fire Chiefs Council (Arson Reduction Strategy 2019 – 2022):

 Those responsible for the fire safety within a building that they own or manage are literally playing with fire if they condone or ignore this issue.

-The products are superior to any other letter/mailbox and ideal for the landlords and housing providers, owners/managers and occupants of commercial and domestic properties.
+The products are superior to any other security letter/mailbox products and ideal for the landlords and housing providers, owners/managers and occupants of commercial and domestic properties.
 They appeal to insurers and offer real peace of mind to everyone concerned.
+By making the property more secure and the insurance claims less likely, IdealGuard™ products may reduce insurance losses for the insurance companies, the property owners and the occupants.